Henrikh Mkhitaryan: Personal life

 Mkhitaryan is a polyglot, who speaks eight languages: Armenian, French, Portuguese, Russian, Ukrainian, English, Italian and German.
 He attributes his knowledge of Russian to his maternal grandmother, who was of Russian ethnicity.
 He learned the first three languages in his childhood, while the latter four he picked up playing in Ukraine, England, Italy, and Germany.
 Shakhtar's Donbass Arena has a tradition of playing music each time home players score goals, with a track corresponding to the nationality of a scorer.
 "Sabre Dance" by Armenian composer Aram Khachaturian was played whenever Mkhitaryan scored.
 This song became very popular in Donetsk due to Mkhitaryan scoring frequently.

 Marriage

 In June 2019, Mkhitaryan married Betty Vardanyan at the monastery of San Lazzaro degli Armeni, near Venice, Italy.
 She is the granddaughter of Hrant Vardanyan, the founder of Grand Holding, Armenia's main cigarettes and candy producer.
+Famous Italian tenor Al Bano made a surprise appearance to his marriage.
 On 4 March 2020, their son, Hamlet Mkhitaryan was born.